atomopa/udacity_data_scientist_project1/README.md

 **AllTogether.py and AllTogetherSolns.py**: Contain Udacity provided code used throw-out this class.

+**/images**: Contain images produced with the code and used in the readme.

 # Summary
 **Question 1**: Looking at the data for Bosten, there are clear correlations between certain variables as can be seen in the heatmap below.